Profile updated 2/12/22

 The Eagle is a centuries-old pub in Cambridge, the pub where Francis Crick interrupted patrons' lunchtime on 28th February 1953 to announce that he and James Watson had "discovered the secret of life" with their proposal for the structure of DNA, the DNA Double Helix.

 The London Underground, called 'the Tube', is the oldest metro system in the world with over 400 km of length.
 London Overground is a suburban rail network with a system length of 167 km.
 The Docklands Light Railway (DLR) is an automated light metro system serving the Docklands area, with a length of 38 km.
 The Emirates Air Line is a 1,100 m cable car link across the River Thames connecting Greenwich Peninsula with the Royal Docks.
 Transport for London (TfL) is responsible for most of the transport network in London.
-In 2022 the London Underground is getting a new line; the Elizabeth line, a nearly £19 billion project under construction since 2009, will stretch 117 km from Reading and Heathrow in the west across to Shenfield and Abbey Wood in the east.
+In 2022 the London Underground got a new line; the Elizabeth line, a nearly £19 billion project under construction since 2009, stretches more than 100 km from Reading and Heathrow in the west across to Shenfield and Abbey Wood in the east.